Dopamine-Max/CNN-Milestone-projects/README.md

 __#3 FMNIST:__
 A CNN that studies the Fashion MNIST dataset and classifies the images into the 10 categories of fashion items available with 90% accuracy. <br>
 __#4 Psychometric Functions:__
-A CNN that studies generated horizontal/vertical lines on gaussian noise than classifies lines generated with a slope of -30 to 30 into the categories of horizontal / vertical.
+A CNN that studies generated horizontal/vertical lines on gaussian noise than classifies lines generated with a slope of -30 to 30 into the categories of horizontal / vertical. <br>
+__#4 Style Transfer VGG19__
+Using the pretrained Vgg19 model to display style transfer from a Vincent Van Gogh painting to the picture of Stedelijk Museum in Amsterdam.